YaNokk/UI-KIT/docs/modal-foundation.md

 covered deterministically by pointer tests.
 Full mobile keyboard positioning, `offsetTop`, real-device touch physics and safe-area combinations are still outside the frozen promise and remain BottomSheet hardening work.

+## v1.4 responsive freeze baseline

+Revalidated in a fresh Storybook dev process with the generated responsive artifact and PostCSS expansion active:

+- loaded component CSS contained the static
+  `@media (width < 768px)` fallback and no unresolved `--ds-below-md` reference;
+- at 767 CSS px Drawer used the compact viewport-cover width and zero radius;
+- at 768 CSS px Drawer used the regular independent 500 px width and regular leading radius;
+- the next-above-boundary browser override remained regular; exact 767/768/769 classification is also covered by the generated TypeScript boundary test;
+- Radix default focus still selected the visible eligible control;
+- ancestor invalidation still emitted once for child A and did not suppress remounted sibling B;
+- a completed Dialog guard click still emitted `backdrop`;
+- Drawer outside interaction remained blocked and document lock stayed active.

+No `ModalRuntime`, focus, identity, backdrop or scroll-lock architecture changed in v1.4.
+Dialog and Drawer are frozen.
+BottomSheet API remains stable with the previously documented mobile-hardening work outstanding.

 Validation commands: `tokens:check`, lint, typecheck, Storybook MCP readiness and the complete unit suite.
 Build, Storybook build, pack/consumer and